 The normal glass jars usually tend to get cracked if they freeze.
 That’s why for freezing gravy in a glass jar for a long time, you need to use either tempered glass (like the can glass jars) or freezer-safe glass jars.

-However, even freezer-safe glass jars can get crack if the food expands, always ensure about 2 to 3 inches gap between the food and the cover.
+However, even freezer-safe glass jars can get cracked if the food expands, always ensure about a 2 to 3 inches gap between the food and the cover.

 How long can you keep gravy in the fridge?

 You can keep the gravy in the refrigerator for 4 to 5 days.
 However, if it is not used, then you can store it by freezing it for at least 4 to 6 months.
 Though the taste may change a bit in some cases, it will remain fresh and tasty for eating.